egpz/TOC-project2/README.md

 ## 11. What test cases you used/added, why you used them, what did they tell you about the correctness of your code:
 I used test cases with varying input sizes and edge cases, such as multiple tapes and transitions, to make sure that the Turing Machine simulator handled different configurations correctly.

-## 13. How team was organized and dynamics:
+## 12/14.
+How team was the team organized and code development managed?:
 I worked on this project alone.
 As such, I followed a similar structure used for project 1.
 I decided  what inputs would be needed and what I wanted them to look like.
 I used this to start  writing **generateTMInput.py**.
 Then I tackled actually creating the Turing Machine, which took the longest.
 I made sure the logic was correct by referencing the textbook.
 Finally, I made everything run automatically, assigning file names and cleaning up unnecessary files.

+## 13. Detailed discussion of results:
+The output traces in the simulation, transitioned as expected and the correct messages, were printed for each input.
+The degree of nondeterminism varied across test cases, with some requiring multiple possible transitions at certain states.
+Some followed a single deterministic path which was nice.
+These traces confirmed that the program could handle both deterministic and nondeterministic transitions while still producing consistent and accurate results as seen with the different input and outputs.

-## 14. What you might do differently if you did the project again:
+## 15. What you might do differently if you did the project again:
 If I were to do the project again, I would of course start ealier.
 Hoenstly debuggin it was super difficult at certain points so I would implement more detailed logging to track each step of the simulation to make debugging and testing easier.